Georgsmarienhütte: Transport

-The nearest airport is the Münster Osnabrück International Airport at a distance of 32 kilometers.
+The nearest airport is the Münster Osnabrück Airport at a distance of 32 kilometers.

 Education

 All of the types of German grammar schools are represented in the city.
 In addition to a folk high school, two boarding schools provide adult education in special courses which usually last a few days.

 Museums

 Museum Villa Stahmer is a museum of local history.
 The building was erected in 1900 by factory owner Robert Stahmer.
 He lived there with his family until 1907.
 It was in residential use until the end of World War II when it was used by British forces.
 Since 1947 it was used as an employment agency.
 In 1980, the museum was opened.